captainoo5/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to delete the file betty
+Script to Delete the directory my_first_directory that is in the /tmp directory.